ramsiwakoti/phthalates_metabolomics/README.md

-Adding all analysis files for the phthalates-metabolomics project
+Adding all analysis files for the phthalates-metabolomics project.
+All files with cordblood suffix or prefix are related to cordblood analysis